AGTA Code of Ethics

 - An appraisal issued by an AGTA member that is a laboratory or appraiser must be titled with the specific function and purpose for which the appraisal is issued and given must state the current market value of the merchandise being appraised.

 - An AGTA member that is a laboratory or appraiser shall examine, evaluate and/or appraise merchandise with a degree of accuracy consistent with generally accepted gemological and appraisal methodology standards.
-Any appraisal issued by such member must be complete and in writing.
-An AGTA member that is a laboratory or appraiser shall make or issue any verbal or oral examination, evaluation or appraisal.
+Any appraisal or identification report issued by such member must be complete and in writing.
+An AGTA member that is a laboratory or appraiser shall not make or issue any verbal or oral examination, evaluation or appraisal.
 An AGTA member that is a laboratory or appraiser shall expressly state in its examination, evaluation or appraisal report (i) the name and address of the member; and (ii) the name(s) and professional qualifications of the individual(s) who prepared the examination, evaluation and/or appraisal.
 Each examination, evaluation or appraisal report issued by an AGTA member that is a laboratory or appraiser must be signed by the member and the individual(s) who prepared the examination, evaluation and/or appraisal.

 - No AGTA member that is a laboratory or appraiser shall falsely claim to possess any gemological or appraisal credentials, which the member does not possess, or fabricate, claim or publish any non-existent degrees, titles, affiliations or credentials.

 - Each individual(s) who participates in the preparation of any examination, evaluation and/or appraisal, which is issued by an AGTA member that is a laboratory or appraiser, shall be affiliated with one or more professional groups, associations or societies for laboratories or appraisers and hold all appropriate degrees, titles, or credentials for an individual engaged in examining, evaluating, and/or appraising gemstones and other jewelry.